-So you’ve read our flea market rental rates, checked out the vendor policies and know what to sell at a flea market, but you’re still not sure about HOW to sell at a flea market?
-Whether you’re trying to get rid of some garage sale items taking up space around your home, or looking to start a new career selling antiques, handmade crafts, new or used merchandise, hopefully these tips will help!
+So you've read our flea market rental rates and checked out the vendor policies, but you're still not sure about HOW to sell at a flea market?
+Whether you're trying to get rid of some garage sale items taking up space around your home, or looking to start a new career selling antiques, handmade crafts, new or used merchandise, hopefully these tips will help!

-> Give good customer service.
+Give good customer service.

 Smile, say hi, and try to treat your customers as you would like to be treated!
 A grumpy flea market vendor will almost never sell as much as a happy, personable vendor selling similar merchandise.
 Greet your customers and offer assistance if needed, but don't be a pushy salesperson either.